 There are so many vitamins and minerals to consider.
 The best thing to do is chat with your vet about your dog’s specific needs - different vitamins will help with specific health concerns.

-When your pup does those puppy eyes and looks super cute, it’s easy to give in and give them human food or scraps.
-But did you know that there’s a long list of foods which are toxic to dogs?
-Yep, they can make them extremely ill and could even lead to poisoning - and that's definitely not on the right track to perfect dog nutrition!
+Some foods are toxic for dogs.
+They can make dogs extremely ill and could even lead to poisoning - and that's definitely not on the right track to perfect dog nutrition!

 We’d recommend familiarising yourself with the foods which are toxic to dogs - that way, you can ensure no mistakes will be made.
 Here are some of the most common household ingredients which your dog should never get his paws on: